 How Much Does College Cost?

-The College Cost Calculator can help determine rough estimates of what to expect from college costs, and in turn how much to begin budgeting.
-For anyone with specific colleges in mind, the College Navigator can be used to get more precise annual college costs data.
-This calculator is mainly intended for U.S.
+The College Cost Calculator can help determine rough estimates of what to expect from college costs, and in turn how much to begin budgeting for it.
+To estimate the costs of more specific colleges, the College Navigator can be used to get more precise annual college costs data.
+This calculator is mainly intended for use in the U.S.

 How Much Does College Cost?